microsoft/vscode-docs/docs/setup/windows.md

 >**Tip:** Setup will add Visual Studio Code to your `%PATH%`, so from the console you can type 'code .' to open VS Code on that folder.
 You will need to restart your console after the installation for the change to the `%PATH%` environmental variable to take effect.

-## User versus system setup
+## User Setup vs. System Setup

 VS Code provides both Windows user and system level setups.
 Installing the [user setup](https://go.microsoft.com/fwlink/?LinkID=534107) does not require Administrator privileges as the location will be under your user Local AppData (LOCALAPPDATA) folder.
 User setup also provides a smoother background update experience.

 The [system setup](https://go.microsoft.com/fwlink/?linkid=852157) requires elevation to Administrator privileges and will place the installation under Program Files.
+This also means that VS Code will be available to all users in the system.

 See the [Download Visual Studio Code](/download) page for a complete list of available installation options.